 Invasive Species.
-The 109th Congress is weighing whether new legislative authorities and funding are needed to address issues of non-native species and their increasing economic and ecological impacts.
+Non-native species, introduced accidentally or intentionally, can cause both ecological and economic damage.
+The 109th Congress is weighing whether new legislative authorities and additional funding are needed to address issues of non-native species and their increasing economic and ecological impacts.
 A major unanswered question is who should be responsible for ensuring economic integrity and ecological stability in response to the actual or potential impacts of non-native species.
-To date the congressional response to problems posed by harmful non-native species generally has been to address specific non-native species, such as brown tree snakes on Guam and impure seed stocks.
-A few notable efforts have begun to address specific pathways (e.g., ship ballast water through the Nonindigenous Aquatic Nuisance Prevention and Control Act), but no current law addresses the general concern over non-native species and the wide variety of paths by which they enter this country.
-In addition to the benefits that legislation may have on natural resources suffering biological damage as a result of non-native species, legislation could help or harm many interests, including domestic and international trade and tourism, industries dependent on bringing in non-native species, and those dependent on keeping them out.
+In addition to the possible benefits for natural resources damaged by non-native species, legislation could help or harm many economic interests, including domestic and international trade and tourism, industries dependent on bringing in non-native species, and those dependent on keeping them out.
 Additional policy considerations include the balance between prevention and response, overlapping jurisdiction of congressional committees, and coordination of the many agencies and levels of government now dealing with invasive species.